 The Knowledge Gap Delivers Value in Hardware Development

-The Rapid Learning Cycles framework defines two types of batches for knowledge acquisition – the Knowledge Gap and the Key Decision.
-Knowledge Gaps and Key Decisions are managed in ways similar to those used in Scrum for user stories and epics – but they’re not user stories nor epics.
+The Knowledge Gaps and Key Decisions are managed in ways similar to those used in Scrum for user stories and epics – but these batches are not user stories nor epics.
 The value delivered is different.
 These batches achieve agility by addressing the issues which are specific to physical product development.

 So, software has its batches and hardware has its batches.
 Next, we’ll look at how to manage batches efficiently and effectively using queuing theory principles in Get More Batches Done Faster.